 There is always some uncertainty associated with advice provided by stock assessment scientists to fishery managers.
-In New Zealand this uncertainty has usually been expressed in the form of confidence intervals (e.g., the optimum yield may be given as 5000 t +/- 1500 t), or graphs showing likely outcomes of various management strategies under alternative scenarios (e.g., showing what might eventuate according to 'optimistic'; 'best guess', and 'pessimistic' assumptions about the present status of the stock).
+In New Zealand this uncertainty has usually been expressed in the form of confidence intervals (e.g. the optimum yield may be given as $5,000 \pm 1,500$ tons), or graphs showing likely outcomes of various management strategies under alternative scenarios (e.g. showing what might happen according to 'optimistic', 'best guess', and 'pessimistic' assumptions about the present status of the stock).

-In this paper I discuss an alternative way of expressing uncertainty: in terms of risk to the fishery.
+In this paper an alternative way is discussed of expressing uncertainty.
+This is in terms of risk to the fishery.
 Risk may be defined, in this context, as the probability of 'something bad' occurring within a given time period.
 This definition provokes four questions:

-"What is the best definition of 'something bad'?", "What is an appropriate time period?",
+- "What is the best definition of 'something bad'?",

+- "What is an appropriate time period?";

-"What is an acceptable level of risk?", and
+- "What is an acceptable level of risk?";

-"How should risk be calculated".
+- "How should risk be calculated?".

-I use two examples to illustrate some possible answers to these questions.
+Two examples are used to illustrate some possible answers to these questions.
 The first is a completed analysis involving the evaluation of alternative management strategies for a specific fishery.
 The second is work in progress that is aimed towards the quantification of the risk associated with two rules of thumb used in New Zealand for calculating reference yield levels.